Rappsilber-Laboratory/XiSearch/README.md

     loss:AminoAcidRestrictedLoss:NAME:H20;aminoacids:S,T,D,E;MASS:18.01056027;cterm

-defines a loss of water to be considered on S,T,D,E, and Ctermm when assigning fragments.
+defines a loss of water to be considered on S,T,D,E, and Cterm when assigning fragments.

 Losses associated with MS-cleavable crosslinkers may also be defined here.
 For example, cleavage of a diazirine crosslinker results in 2 stubs (here for SDA):